-UNION, N.J., Nov.
-4, 2019 /PRNewswire/ -- Bed Bath & Beyond Inc. (Nasdaq: BBBY) today announced that, as previously reported on its Form 8-K filed on October 10, 2019, effective November 4, 2019, Bed Bath & Beyond granted equity-based awards, in accordance with Nasdaq Listing Rule 5635(c)(4), to Mark J. Tritton as an inducement material to Mr. Tritton entering into an employment agreement with Bed Bath & Beyond and commencing employment as its President and Chief Executive Officer.
-Mr. Tritton received three equity-based awards: (1) 39,105 restricted stock units ("RSUs"), which will vest on November 4, 2020; (2) 539,648 RSUs, of which 273,734 will vest on March 31, 2020, 132,957 will vest on September 30, 2020, and 132,957 will vest on March 31, 2021; and (3) 273,735 performance stock units, which will vest, if at all, on November 4, 2021, based on performance goals relating to a three-year strategic plan with respect to the business of Bed Bath & Beyond, in each case and in general, provided that Mr. Tritton remains in Bed Bath & Beyond's employ through each applicable vesting date and subject to the terms and conditions of the applicable award agreement.
+UNION, N.J., May 4, 2020 /PRNewswire/ -- Bed Bath & Beyond Inc. (Nasdaq: BBBY) today announced that, as previously reported on its Form 8-K filed on April 30, 2020, effective May 4, 2020, Bed Bath & Beyond granted equity-based awards, in accordance with Nasdaq Listing Rule 5635(c)(4), to Gustavo Arnal as an inducement material to Mr. Arnal entering into an employment agreement with Bed Bath & Beyond and commencing employment as its Executive Vice President, Chief Financial Officer and Treasurer.
+Mr. Arnal received an equity-based award of 143,912 restricted stock units which will vest in three substantially equal installments on each of the first, second and third anniversaries of the grant date, provided in general that Mr. Arnal remains in Bed Bath & Beyond's employ through each applicable vesting date and subject to the terms and conditions of the applicable award agreement.

 About the Company

-Bed Bath & Beyond Inc. and subsidiaries (the "Company") is an omnichannel retailer that is the trusted expert for the home and heart-felt life events.
-The Company sells a wide assortment of domestics merchandise and home furnishings.
+Bed Bath & Beyond Inc. and subsidiaries (the "Company") is an omnichannel retailer that makes it easy for our customers to feel at home.
+The Company sells a wide assortment of domestic merchandise and home furnishings.
 The Company also provides a variety of textile products, amenities and other goods to institutional customers in the hospitality, cruise line, healthcare and other industries.
 Additionally, the Company is a partner in a joint venture which operates retail stores in Mexico under the name Bed Bath & Beyond.

-This press release contains forward-looking statements, including, but not limited to, the Company's outlook for its progress and anticipated progress towards its long-term objectives.
-Many of these forward-looking statements can be identified by use of words such as may, will, expect, anticipate, approximate, estimate, assume, continue, model, project, plan, goal, and similar words and phrases.
+This press release contains forward-looking statements, including, but not limited to, the Company's progress and anticipated progress towards its long-term objectives.
+Many of these forward-looking statements can be identified by use of words such as may, will, expect, anticipate, approximate, estimate, assume, continue, model, project, plan, goal, and similar words and phrases, although the absence of those words does not necessarily mean that statements are not forward-looking.
 The Company's actual results and future financial condition may differ materially from those expressed in any such forward-looking statements as a result of many factors.
-Such factors include, without limitation: general economic conditions including the housing market, a challenging overall macroeconomic environment and related changes in the retailing environment; consumer preferences, spending habits and adoption of new technologies; demographics and other macroeconomic factors that may impact the level of spending for the types of merchandise sold by the Company; civil disturbances and terrorist acts; unusual weather patterns and natural disasters; competition from existing and potential competitors across all channels; pricing pressures; liquidity; the ability to achieve anticipated cost savings, and to not exceed anticipated costs, associated with organizational changes and investments; the ability to attract and retain qualified employees in all areas of the organization, the cost of labor, merchandise and other costs and expenses; potential supply chain disruption due to trade restrictions, political instability, labor disturbances, product recalls, financial or operational instability of suppliers or carriers, and other items; the ability to find suitable locations at acceptable occupancy costs and other terms to support the Company's plans for new stores; the ability to establish and profitably maintain the appropriate mix of digital and physical presence in the markets it serves; the ability to assess and implement technologies in support of the Company's development of its omnichannel capabilities; uncertainty in financial markets; volatility in the price of the Company's common stock and its effect, and the effect of other factors, on the Company's capital allocation strategy; risks associated with the ability to achieve a successful outcome for its business concepts and to otherwise achieve its business strategies; the impact of intangible asset and other impairments; disruptions to the Company's information technology systems including but not limited to security breaches of systems protecting consumer and employee information or other types of cybercrimes or cybersecurity attacks; reputational risk arising from challenges to the Company's or a third party product or service supplier's compliance with various laws, regulations or standards, including those related to labor, health, safety, privacy or the environment; reputational risk arising from third-party merchandise or service vendor performance in direct home delivery or assembly of product for customers; changes to statutory, regulatory and legal requirements, including without limitation proposed changes affecting international trade; changes to, or new, tax laws or interpretation of existing tax laws; new, or developments in existing, litigation, claims or assessments; changes to, or new, accounting standards; foreign currency exchange rate fluctuations; and the integration of acquired businesses.
+Such factors include, without limitation: general economic conditions including the housing market, a challenging overall macroeconomic environment and related changes in the retailing environment; risks associated with the novel coronavirus (COVID-19) and the governmental responses to it, including its impacts across the Company's businesses on demand and operations, as well as on the operations of the Company's suppliers and other business partners, and the effectiveness of the Company's actions taken in response to these risks; consumer preferences, spending habits and adoption of new technologies; demographics and other macroeconomic factors that may impact the level of spending for the types of merchandise sold by the Company; civil disturbances and terrorist acts; unusual weather patterns and natural disasters; competition from existing and potential competitors across all channels; pricing pressures; liquidity; the ability to achieve anticipated cost savings, and to not exceed anticipated costs, associated with organizational changes and investments; the ability to attract and retain qualified employees in all areas of the organization; the cost of labor, merchandise and other costs and expenses; potential supply chain disruption due to trade restrictions, and other factors such as natural disasters, such as pandemics, including the COVID-19 pandemic, political instability, labor disturbances, product recalls, financial or operational instability of suppliers or carriers, and other items; the ability to find suitable locations at acceptable occupancy costs and other terms to support the Company's plans for new stores; the ability to establish and profitably maintain the appropriate mix of digital and physical presence in the markets it serves; the ability to assess and implement technologies in support of the Company's development of its omnichannel capabilities; the ability to effectively and timely adjust the Company's plans in the face of the rapidly changing retail and economic environment, including in response to the COVID-19 pandemic; uncertainty in financial markets; volatility in the price of the Company's common stock and its effect, and the effect of other factors, including the COVID-19 pandemic, on the Company's capital allocation strategy; risks associated with the ability to achieve a successful outcome for its business concepts and to otherwise achieve its business strategies; the impact of intangible asset and other impairments; disruptions to the Company's information technology systems including but not limited to security breaches of systems protecting consumer and employee information or other types of cybercrimes or cybersecurity attacks; reputational risk arising from challenges to the Company's or a third party product or service supplier's compliance with various laws, regulations or standards, including those related to labor, health, safety, privacy or the environment; reputational risk arising from third-party merchandise or service vendor performance in direct home delivery or assembly of product for customers; changes to statutory, regulatory and legal requirements, including without limitation proposed changes affecting international trade; changes to, or new, tax laws or interpretation of existing tax laws; new, or developments in existing, litigation, claims or assessments; changes to, or new, accounting standards; and foreign currency exchange rate fluctuations.
 The Company does not undertake any obligation to update its forward-looking statements.

 SOURCE Bed Bath & Beyond Inc.